Search

 Ms. Stern-Leaphart points to one of her English classes as an example of a microcosm found at Pennington.
 “Of eleven students in this particular class, we have seven who speak other native languages, we have students of color, and we have non-binary students.
 Working together is not always easy, but it is beautiful.”

-And as if serving as a director of DEI and teaching classes weren’t enough, Ms. Stern-Leaphart also serves as our Assistant Dean of Students.
+Ms. Stern-Leaphart now serves as our Upper School Dean of Students.
 It is in this (at times) difficult but crucial role that Ms. Stern-Leaphart also helps our students to grow.
 “High school is a place where some students make mistakes, and we’re here to see them through the rough patches and come out better on the other end.
 I really feel that it’s an act of love to help students move on from Pennington after having learned valuable lessons from their mistakes.”

 Like many educators, Ms. Stern-Leaphart hasn’t stopped learning herself.
 In July, she is set to receive her second master’s degree, this one a Master of Education in School Leadership from the University of Pennsylvania.
 Among her other coursework, Ms. Stern-Leaphart will deliver a dissertation of approximately ninety pages.
 Her topic: “How Students of Color Experience Inclusive Curriculum and How this Affects Student Belonging.”

 Like many of our faculty members, teaching and living at The Pennington School is a family affair for Ms. Stern-Leaphart.
-Husband Jordan Aubry is the chair of the English Department, and their children Ellis (9) and Miles (4) often invite other teachers to join them at meals in the dining hall on the weekends!
+Husband Jordan Aubry is the chair of the English Department, and their children Ellis (Grade 6) and Miles (future Pennington student) often invite other teachers to join them at meals in the dining hall on the weekends!